executeautomation/mcp-playwright/README.md

 After installation, the ExecuteAutomation Playwright MCP server will be available for use with your GitHub Copilot agent in VS Code.

 ## Configuration to use Playwright Server

+### Standard Mode (stdio)
-Here's the Claude Desktop configuration to use the Playwright server:
+Here's the Claude Desktop configuration to use the Playwright server in standard mode:

 ```json
 {